ad-freiburg/elevant/docs/add_benchmark.md

             logger.info("-> Mappings loaded.")
             benchmark_iterator = MyFormatBenchmarkReader(entity_db, benchmark_file, custom_args)

+    where `custom_args` are any custom arguments your benchmark reader's `__init__` method might take.
+You can omit this if your benchmark reader takes no custom arguments.
+Make sure to import `MyFormatBenchmarkReader` in `src.evaluation.benchmark_iterator`.

 You can now add benchmarks in your format by running

     python3 add_benchmark.py <benchmark_name> -bfile <benchmark_file> -bformat my_format